ParryTotato/dcjam2024/README.md

 This is the submission for the Dungeon Crawler Game Jam 2024

 ___
-*this project was created by Prateek Bansal alone, 100%*
+*this project was created by Prateek Bansal, Andrew Oliver, Duke Trujillo, and Rhenium*